skalarproduktraum/phd-thesis/chapters/apr-rendering.md

 The algorithm for achieving this is relatively simple: First, we create a Mipmap of the original image dimensions down to the lowest level, iterating over all particles, and adding the interpolated pixel intensity to the corresponding pixel.
 Second, the resulting per-level images are blended together to yield the final maximum intensity projection.
 More formally, this algorithm is stated in Algorithm \ref{alg:MaxProjectionAPR}.

 Two example rendering resulting from this algorithm are shown in Figures \ref{fig:PixelVsAPR} and \ref{fig:TriboliumPixelVsAPR}, where it is also compared with a maximum intensity projection from the same pixel-based dataset.
-Visually, there is no difference, although blocking artifacts on the lowest particle cell levels will appear when the contrast is exaggerated. \TODO{Add exaggerated-contrast image for comparison?}
+Visually, there is no difference, although blocking artifacts on the lowest particle cell levels will appear when the contrast is exaggerated.

 \begin{algorithm}
   \SetKwData{Image}{image}